|

 required to implement the balanced scorecard (BSC) or one of the ISO business

 standards such as ISO 1400.
-We are
+We are not

-because it addresses a dynamic complexity problem.
-We learn how to isolated the few critical
+We learn how to isolated the few critical dimensions and address them

-of the constraint.
-Thus an apparently
+explicitly – dependency, variation, and the role of the constraint.
+Thus an apparently complex problem can be

-complex problem can be resolved with a simple solution.
-Moreover, the solutions are designed to be
+Moreover, the solutions are designed to be transferred, the education

-knowledge within constraint practitioners ensures that improvements in
+constraint practitioners ensures that improvements in implementation

-implementation methodology are quickly disseminated.
-The
+methodology are quickly disseminated.
+The second

-all focus on detail complexity.
+focus on detail complexity.
 They

 attempt to address everything, everywhere, all of the time; on the basis that